DraitonT/DiTTA-ARO/README.md

 ## Simulation

-The [Simulation](Simulation/) directory houses Ansys Workbench project files (.wbpj) used for UAV digital twin simulations.
+The [Simulation](https://github.com/DraitonT/DiTTA-ARO/tree/master/Simulation) directory houses Ansys Workbench project files (.wbpj) used for UAV digital twin simulations.
 Each subdirectory within this folder corresponds to a specific simulation or analysis task.
-- [Beam Simulation](Simulation/Beam.wbpj): Ansys Workbench project files for damaged beam runs.
+- [Beam.wbpj](https://github.com/DraitonT/DiTTA-ARO/blob/master/Simulation/Beam.wbpj): Ansys Workbench project files for damaged beam runs.
-- [Test](Simulation/test.wbpj): A playground hosting Ansys Workbench project files to test out new features with the Automation scripts.

 ## Automation

-The [Automation](Automation/) directory contains automation scripts and tools used to streamline and automate various aspects of the simulation and post-processing workflow.
+The [Automation](https://github.com/DraitonT/DiTTA-ARO/tree/master/Automation) directory contains automation scripts and tools used to streamline and automate various aspects of the simulation and post-processing workflow.
 These scripts are written in [Python](https://www.python.org/) for Ansys DesignModeler and [Javascript](https://www.w3schools.com/Js/) and help with tasks such as modeling, data extraction, result visualization, and batch processing.

 ### Ansys DesignModeler
 - [ansysDesignModelerExample.js](https://github.com/DraitonT/DiTTA-ARO/blob/master/Automation/DesignModeler/ansysDesignModelerExample.js): Example of utilizing the Ansys DesignModeler API, provided by Ansys to provide a holistic overview of using their functions.